-Research at the Astronomy Department covers a number of distinct themes, ranging from Galactic Composition and Stellar Evolution (Professors Feast and Whitelock) and Accretion Physics in Compact Stellar Binaries (Professors Woudt, Warner and Fender and Dr Mohamed) to Neutral Hydrogen and Dark Matter Content of Nearby Galaxies (Professors Carignan, Jarrett, de Blok, Williams and Drs Blyth and Frank), Star Formation and Galaxy Evolution (Professor Kraan-Korteweg, Drs Blyth and van der Heyden) and Large-Scale Structures of Galaxies and the Zone of Avoidance (Professors Kraan-Korteweg and Jarrett and Dr Blyth).
-A new research theme in the Astronomy Department is Cosmic Magnetism (Professor Taylor).
-The department hosts numerous postdoctoral fellows working in these research themes: Drs Armstrong, Comrie, Deg, Elson, Kapala, Marchetti, Randiamanakoto, Townsend, and Zwart.
+Research at the Astronomy Department covers a number of distinct themes, ranging from Galactic Composition and Stellar Evolution (Professors Feast and Whitelock) and Accretion Physics in Compact Stellar Binaries (Professors Woudt, Warner and Fender and Drs Mohamed and Pretorius) to Neutral Hydrogen and Dark Matter Content of Nearby Galaxies (Professors Carignan, Jarrett, de Blok, Williams and Dr Blyth), Star Formation and Galaxy Evolution (Professor Kraan-Korteweg, Drs Blyth and van der Heyden), Large-Scale Structures of Galaxies and the Zone of Avoidance (Professors Kraan-Korteweg and Jarrett and Dr Blyth), and Cosmic Magnetism (Professor Taylor).
+The department hosts numerous postdoctoral fellows working in these research themes: Drs Comrie, Deg, Delhaize, Kapala, Marchetti, Randiamanakoto, and Townsend.